Muh76/diabetes-readmission-prediction/README.md

 ## 📊 **Dashboard & Visualization Showcase**

 > **📸 Dashboard Images**: All dashboard images below are now properly displayed directly in this README from `assets/dashboards/`.
-No more broken links!
+Each image is correctly matched with its description.

 ### **🏥 Clinical & Medical Insights Dashboards**